 You can probably tell from the Woody picture and the first picture with the Uniball Signo 207 that these Moleskine Volants are really compact.
 These Moleskine Volant Mini notebooks really are a perfect size to slip into the front pocket of a mens dress shirt, or the inside pocket of a jacket without even noticing they are there.
 In my case one of these will always be stashed in my car, and the other will likely be put inside of a shirt or jacket pocket .
-I think these would be good (and Im sure the folks into this stuff already know about them) for a topic that I recently learned a little about on the EDC or Every Day Carry forum.
+I think these would be good for a topic that I recently learned a little about on the EDC or Every Day Carry forum.
 I stumbled across that site, and the whole concept because they had linked to one of my pen reviews, its a really interesting concept, and very practical too.
 Ill probably do some more reading to see what other great ideas they have over there, and its certainly an interesting and somewhat related topic to check out.
 For now though, I’m thrilled with these Moleskine Volant notebooks because they are such awesome pocket size notebooks.

 Update: 9/7/09 – I did a quick update post to supplement this review, so check out the Lined version of the Moleskine Volant Mini with some other uses and warnings too.

 © 2009 – 2013, Brian Greene.
 All rights reserved.